go-olive/olive/README.md

 **olive** is a powerful engine which monitors streamers status and automatically records when they're online.
 Help you catch every live stream.

+If you have new features or find bugs, please go to the [issues](https://github.com/go-olive/olive/issues) section.<br/>If you get some questions or ideas, please go to the [discussions](https://github.com/go-olive/olive/discussions) section.

 ## Feature

 * Small